certn-id-mobile-sdk/android-sdk/README.md

 ```

 ## Support and Documentation

-For detailed documentation and support, visit the ...
+For detailed documentation and support, visit the [TrustmaticMobileSDK Documentation](https://demo.trustmatic.io/documentation/) or contact support at [support@trustmatic.com](mailto:support@trustmatic.com).

+## License

+CertnIDMobileSDK is available under a commercial license.
+For more information, please refer to the official website or contact the sales team.